Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-autocomplete.md

 # Implement Autocomplete

 Autocomplete provides keyword suggestions to assist users in completing their queries, supplemented by a selection of the most relevant products with the ability to see all products on the search results page.
-The feature also supports category and popular search suggestions.&#x20;
+The feature also supports category and popular search suggestions.
+Please contact Nosto Support to have them enabled for your account.&#x20;

 <figure><img src="../../../.gitbook/assets/image (10).png" alt=""><figcaption><p>Example Autocomplete</p></figcaption></figure>